Good-Shepherd-Lutheran-Church/Good-Shepherd-Lutheran-Church.github.io/README.md

 - There are now two stores exported by Navbar.svelte,
   - `navbarStartsTransparent`: If set to true, the navbar will be transparent until the window is scrolled.
 The scroll position comes from the store `scrollIsTop` in WindowWatcher.svelte in the main layout.
   - `navbarStartsUntitled`: Same rules as `navbarStartsTransparent` except the navbar title will fade in on scroll.
 This is so the main landing page doesn't have redundant titles.
+- Changed default break width in AutoGrid.svelte.
+Cards should be actually responsive on short width screens.

 ## Still Need